stormid/scaffold/docs/making-websites/css.md

 - use a BEM methodology for class naming
 - use CSS variables not SCSS variables, for easier debugging and interop with JavaScript and DOM
 - use mixins sparingly, they can generate a lot of repeat CSS
-- use CSS grid for two dimensional layout, flexbox for one dimensional layout
+- use flexbox for layout, CSS Grid is not included in our browser support matrix

 ## Structure
 SCSS partials are organised by type

 - abstracts
   - constants - the fundamental design tokens of the UI
+  - functions - SCSS helper functions
   - mixins - SCSS mixins
 - base
   - grid - the base grid system with utility grid classes